-Glossitis is a condition in which the tongue is swollen and changes color, often making the surface of the tongue appear smooth.
+Glossitis is a problem in which the tongue is swollen and changes color, often making the surface of the tongue appear smooth.
+Geographic tongue

 Tongue inflammation; Tongue infection; Smooth tongue; Glossodynia; Burning tongue syndrome

-Glossitis is often a symptom of other conditions or problems, including:
+Glossitis is often a symptom of other conditions, such as:

-At times, glossitis may be passed down in families and is not due to another disease or event.
+At times, glossitis may be passed down in families.

-Symptoms of glossitis may appear quickly or slowly over time.
+Symptoms of glossitis may come on quickly or develop over time.
 They include:

 - Smooth surface of the tongue